Character Animator enables expressive, high-quality performance-based animation. It’s so fast, it can even be used live.

 There are different ways in which you can create your first character.
 You can choose to use a template puppet, create a new character using Characterizer, or by creating your own puppet.

-Use Characterizer to easily create a custom puppet based on your facial expressions or reference art.
-Click on Open Characterizer in the Start workspace to get started.
+Use Characterizer to easily create a custom puppet based on your facial expressions and reference art.
+Click Open Characterizer in the Home screen to get started.
 For more information, see Create puppet using Characterizer.

 You can also create a puppet with your own art by importing a multi-layered Photoshop or Illustrator file.
 Character Animator can import multi-layered Photoshop and Illustrator files representing the structural pieces (head, eyes, mouth shapes, and so forth) of a character.
 The selected file is imported and a puppet appears in the Rig panel.
 The structure in the Photoshop or Illustrator document determines the structure of the puppet.
 Note that it is very important that the puppet is made according to the standards required for rigging it.
 Watch this tutorial for more information.

 Place your face at a comfortable distance from the webcam.
 Make a neutral facial expression, then click Set Rest Pose.
 Red tracking dots appear on your face.
 Try moving and rotating your head from side to side, making different facial features, blinking, and talking.
 Use your mouse to drag near the character’s arms.

 A puppet has behaviors, capabilities that let you control its movement, deformation, appearance, and other attributes.
 Behaviors allow you to add

 Face tracking is an example of a behavior, and so is the walk.
 Adjust behavior parameters to modify and rehearse how the puppet moves,

 For more information, see Control puppets using behaviors.